 Dakar, Dakar, Senegal

-Last login 13 days ago
+Last login about 18 hours ago

 Join Couchsurfing to see Natsuno's full profile.
 It's free!View Full Profile